-Parallel reasoning questions suck, I won’t dispute that.
+Parallel reasoning questions suck.
+I won’t dispute that.
 However, they are beatable.
-I’m going to teach you how to make peace with them and even benefit a lot from solving these bad boys.
+I’m going to teach you how to make peace with them and even benefit from solving these bad boys.

-Because they are planning to skip them, some prep students choose to just stop practicing PR questions entirely.
+Because they plan to skip them, some prep students choose to stop practicing PR questions entirely.
 That’s a big mistake.
 Parallel reasoning questions are terrific practice for honing your understanding of arguments.
 Even if you are using the skip and come back strategy, you should attempt to master these questions.
 Always do them before you look at the answers to a section.

 Here, we help you figure out how to crush them.
 You may find that you get your skill level to the point where you feel comfortable attacking them right away on your practice tests.

 Now, a couple of the prep companies give pretty harmful advice for dealing with these (I’m looking at you, Kaplan and PR).
-They give a “short-cut” approach, which to just compare the conclusions and eliminate those that aren’t similar.
+They give a “short-cut” approach, which compares the conclusions and eliminates those that aren’t similar.
 While that often can eliminate two or three answer choices, we want you to be able to solve the damn problem!

 To do that, it helps to have a firm foundation in conditional reasoning.
 If you are shaky, check out our FREE conditional reasoning lesson.
-However, parallel reasoning questions don’t test your ability to grapple with the logic in a argument, rather, they test your ability to spot the overall structure of the argument.
+However, parallel reasoning questions don’t test your ability to grapple with the logic in an argument.
+Rather, they test your ability to spot the overall structure of the argument.

 Basically, that means that you aren’t making inferences.
 Rather, you are just trying to find another argument that contains the same structure as the stimulus.
-That’s why these are so time consuming — you have to analyze the structure of the stimulus, then compare it with the structure all five of the answer choices.
+That’s why these are so time-consuming — you have to analyze the structure of the stimulus, then compare it with the structure of all five of the answer choices.

 Going Block By Block: The Anatomy of A Parallel Reasoning Question